dgaydukov/cert-aws/sa/files/sa.md

     * view cross-account data - just enable to view other accounts dashboard

 ###### KMS
-Key Management Service - a service for generating/storing/auditing keys.
+Key Management Service - service for generating/storing/auditing keys.
 If you have a lot of encryption it's better to use central key management service.
 You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.
 You can import only symmetric keys.
 But you can't export symmetric/asymmetric private key.
 KMS keys are region specific (you can't transfer them into another region), so if you create key in one region you can't get it by accessing endpoint for another region.
 CMK Rotation - automatic (once per year) change of underlying backing key without change logical resource.
 Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
 But for all new encryption new key is used.
 Data Key (limited to a region) - generated by CMK and used to encrypt data larger than 4KB (CMK can encrypt only less than 4KB) and be used outside KMS.
-Envelope encryption - you encrypt data with data key, then encrypt data key with master key (stored securely by kms).
+Envelope encryption - you encrypt data with data key (stored where you encrypted data stored), then encrypt data key with master key (stored securely by kms).
 Access to key is a combination of key policy (resource policy) + iam policy.
 Any explicit deny always overwrite allow.
 Compare to other resources to add access to kms you must add key policy (with or without iam policy).
 As other resource policy, key policy include `Principal` - who is using policy statement, and `Resource` - which is always `*` - which means this CMK.
 When you create CMK from:
 * cli - if you don't provide any custom policy, default is created which gives full access to root user.